mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-adg-object.md

 ### void WriteXml([XmlWriter writer](https://learn.microsoft.com/en-us/dotnet/api/system.xml.xmlwriter?view=net-8.0), [XmlOptions options](/reference/datagate/datagate-client/xml-options.html), [XmlCancelEventHandler hndlr](/reference/datagate/datagate-client/xml-cancel-event-handler.html), [OpenFileAdapterDelegate fileOpener](/reference/datagate/datagate-client/open-file-adapter-delegate.html))

 Writes the ADG object to an XML writer using the specified options, event handler, and file opener delegate.

+#### Remarks
+This method is used to write the ADG object to an XML writer using the specified options, event handler, and file opener delegate.
+The writer parameter specifies the XML writer to write to.
+The options parameter specifies the options to use when writing the XML, such as whether to include schema information or whether to indent the XML.The hndlr parameter specifies the event handler for handling cancel events during the write operation.
+This can be useful for interrupting the write operation based on custom logic.The fileOpener parameter specifies the delegate for opening a file during the write operation.
+This can be useful for writing the XML to a specific file or stream.

 ```cs
 void WriteXml(XmlWriter writer, XmlOptions options, XmlCancelEventHandler hndlr, OpenFileAdapterDelegate fileOpener)